 Got it!
 Got it!
 Sit-sit-sit!
 I nodded briskly and gave him two thumbs up.

-Just because you have the keys to the palace doesn’t mean you should enter the palace.
+Just because you have the keys to the palace doesn’t mean you should enter.
 Sometimes the palace is a prison.

 Next chapter: Call Me Jonah